 With most of the hotel’s staff engaged in their cleaning duties or the tech crew recovering from multiple hangovers, however, the lodge lacks that minute-to-minute excitement of prior Hitman environments.
 Much of the resort looks identical from room to room, with pizza boxes, beer, or drunken audio interns spread about for effect.
 I wouldn’t call the hotel a compelling labyrinth to explore, either, given the absence of surprises ‒ that includes multiple areas that remain locked until you obtain one keycard that fits all.

-It’s for those reasons that ‒ despite the endless chatter about Jordan’s upbringing and lack of murder trial ‒ Bangkok feels less rife with life than Hitman’s original training mission.
+It’s for those reasons that ‒ despite the endless chitchat about Jordan’s upbringing and lack of murder trial ‒ Bangkok feels less rife with life than Hitman’s original training mission.
 Everyone appears to be on break during Agent 47’s visit.
 Players might stumble across people sharing a leisurely smoke in a garden shed, security guards discussing Jordan’s tendency to kill again, or bellhops watching over a client as he meditates.
 It makes nabbing a proper disguise that much harder and unrewarding when NPCs are content to stand by with their arms crossed.

 This review is based on the PS4 version of the game, which we were provided.